 - Check the emails for specials from your local pet supplier.
 Although specialised pet suppliers are often notoriously expensive, sometimes they have great specials on pet food to get you in the door!

 - Add scraps to your pet’s food.
 Eggs are very good for your pet, cooked vegetables and rice that your family doesn’t’ eat can bulk up your pet’s food!

 - Make your own pet food!
 Throw together rice with generic branded mixed vegetables, add some diced chicken or rood meat as a cheap protein.
 It will last in the fridge for up to 5 days.

 Save Money on Potatoes:

 - Buy the brush potatoes (yes the dirty ones!).
-Not only are they cheaper, they last a lot longer too.
+Not only are they cheaper, but they also last a lot longer too.
 Store them in a dark place!

 Save Money on Shaving Razors: